AhmadHakami/nd0821-c3-starter-code/README.md

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up
-* Download and install conda if you don’t have it already.
-    * Use the supplied requirements file to create a new environment, or
-    * conda create -n [envname] "python=3.8" scikit-learn pandas numpy pytest jupyter jupyterlab fastapi uvicorn -c conda-forge
+* Recommended Python: 3.8 (the starter/requirements.txt targets Python 3.8).
+* Create a conda environment or use your preferred environment manager.

+Suggested conda command:

+conda create -n ml-dev python=3.8 && conda activate ml-dev

+Install dependencies (from the starter requirements file):

+pip install -r starter/requirements.txt

-    * Install git either through conda (“conda install git”) or through your CLI, e.g. sudo apt-get git.
+* Install git if needed (e.g., sudo apt-get install git).

 ## Repositories
 * Create a directory for the project and initialize git.
-    * As you work on the code, continually commit changes.
-Trained models you want to use in production must be committed to GitHub.
+  * Commit changes frequently.
+Data and large trained artifacts are stored under starter/model in this repository for the exercise.
 * Connect your local git repo to GitHub.
-* Setup GitHub Actions on your repo.
-You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
-    * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
+* Setup GitHub Actions to run tests (pytest) and linting (flake8) on push.

 # Data
-* Download census.csv and commit it to dvc.
-* This data is messy, try to open it in pandas and see what you get.
-* To clean it, use your favorite text editor to remove all spaces.
+* Raw and cleaned data paths in the repo:
+  - Raw (messy) data: starter/data/census.csv
+  - Cleaned data: starter/data/census_clean.csv
+* The training script reads starter/data/census_clean.csv by default.

 # Model
-* Using the starter code, write a machine learning model that trains on the clean data and saves the model.
-Complete any function that has been started.
+* Training script (module): python -m starter.starter.train_model
+  - This trains the model and saves artifacts to starter/model/ (model.joblib, encoder.joblib, lb.joblib, metrics.json, slice_output.txt).
+* Model utilities and data processing are in starter/starter/ml/
+* Metrics and per-slice output are saved to starter/model/metrics.json and starter/model/slice_output.txt

+# Tests
-* Write unit tests for at least 3 functions in the model code.
+* Unit tests are in starter/tests.
+Run them from the repository root:

-* Write a function that outputs the performance of the model on slices of the data.
-    * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.
-* Write a model card using the provided template.
+pytest -q

 # API Creation
-*  Create a RESTful API using FastAPI this must implement:
+* API implementation: starter/main.py (FastAPI)
-    * GET on the root giving a welcome message.
+  * Root GET returns a welcome message.
-    * POST that does model inference.
+  * POST endpoint performs model inference using saved artifacts in starter/model/.
-    * Type hinting must be used.
-    * Use a Pydantic model to ingest the body from POST.
-This model should contain an example.
-   	 * Hint: the data has names with hyphens and Python does not allow those as variable names.
-Do not modify the column names in the csv and instead use the functionality of FastAPI/Pydantic/etc to deal with this.
-* Write 3 unit tests to test the API (one for the GET and two for POST, one that tests each prediction).
+* Run the API locally:

+uvicorn starter.main:app --reload --port 8000

+* For production-style serving (Heroku or similar), use Gunicorn with Uvicorn worker:

+gunicorn -k uvicorn.workers.UvicornWorker starter.main:app

 # API Deployment
-* Create a free Heroku account (for the next steps you can either use the web GUI or download the Heroku CLI).
-* Create a new app and have it deployed from your GitHub repository.
+* Create a Heroku (or other) app and deploy from your GitHub repository.
-    * Enable automatic deployments that only deploy if your continuous integration passes.
+  * Enable automatic deployments that only deploy if CI passes.
-    * Hint: think about how paths will differ in your local environment vs. on Heroku.
-    * Hint: development in Python is fast!
-But how fast you can iterate slows down if you rely on your CI/CD to fail before fixing an issue.
-I like to run flake8 locally before I commit changes.
+  * Configure environment variables and storage access as needed for your deployment.
-* Write a script that uses the requests module to do one POST on your live API.
+* A simple script using the requests module can POST to the live API for smoke testing.

+# Notes
+* The repository contains a model card template at starter/model_card_template.md.
+* If you change Python version, ensure CI and the starter/requirements.txt are kept consistent.